Write us

 The altitude of Cusco falls within the Quechua and Suni regions, ranging from 2300 meters to 3500 meters, as per the geographical divisions of Peru.

-Elevation Cusco Machu Picchu
+About the Elevation of Machu Picchu

 RELATED: ELEVATION CUSCO MACHU PICCHU